 In How to Train Your Dragon 2, if it wasn't clear enough by then that Drago Bludvist is 100% morally bankrupt, it most certainly was when he uses his Alpha to brainwash Toothless into killing Stoick.

 Most Disney villains are goofy, somewhat quirky people, and even Queen Grimhilde, Lady Tremaine, and Scar had a funny and/or quirky moment or two.
 But not Judge Claude Frollo from their version of The Hunchback of Notre Dame.
 If he didn't cross this after almost dropping a baby down a well, he did after burning down multiple homes with families still inside them.
-And he kills Quasimodo's mother within the first few minutes of the movie!
-That means that he crossed the line shortly after the film began and just kept running.
 The fact that Frollo uses religion to justify his actions only makes it worse.
 In the opening sequence, the music seems to indicate a crossing of the M.E.H. when he decides to kill baby Quasimodo.
 About five seconds after he says, "A baby?...
 A monster!"
 The music jumps keys and tempo as he moves towards the well, and is supposed to make you realize "Oh S*** he's going to kill a baby in the first five minutes of a Disney movie!", so there will be NO redemption for this guy.

 In The Iron Giant, Kent Mansley crosses it when Dean tries to warn the Army to stop firing on the Giant because he has Hogarth in his hands.
 Mansley promises to inform the General, only to lie through his teeth and say that the Giant killed a kid, knowing damn well Hogarth will be caught in the crossfire.
 He later proves to also be a Dirty Coward at the climax, just to solidify it.